 Dental bonding is a cosmetic dental procedure that can not only help restore the beauty of your smile if you have a chipped or broken tooth, it can also help repair the damage at the same time.
-Bonding is one of the easiest and least expensive cosmetic dentistry procedures in Langley, Alberta, making it a great choice for minor dental repairs.
+Bonding is one of the easiest and least expensive cosmetic dentistry procedures in Langley, BC, making it a great choice for minor dental repairs.

 If you have chipped, cracked, or discolored teeth, one popular procedure at our dentist office in Langley is dental bonding.
 Patients with gaps between their teeth often turn to dental bonding because it adds composite material to teeth on either side of the open space and creates natural-looking teeth that sit beside each other.
 This eliminates the gap.